cmdalbem/portfolio/src/pages/meu-corre/index.md

 ![](./interviews.png)
 ```

-From these interviews we found out that their main painpoints were:
+From these interviews we found out that their main pain points were:
 * **Unstable income**: they suffer from a high unpredictability with their financial lives.
 This kind of work has many invisible operating costs: gas, maintenance, food, cell phone plan, insurance.
 Without knowing, they're working as small companies but without any of the knowledge
-* **Lack of support**: there's a total lack of structure for these workers - if it weren't for their strong sense of camaderie, they'd be left all alone.
-At the time of those interviews, the platforms didn't provide any equipment or facilities, and workers have to depend on public infraestructure (which is quite lacking in most Brazilian cities) or on the good-will of the private sector.
+* **Lack of support**: there's a total lack of structure for these workers - if it weren't for their strong sense of camaraderie, they'd be left all alone.
+At the time of those interviews, the platforms didn't provide any equipment or facilities, and workers have to depend on public infrastructure (which is quite lacking in most Brazilian cities) or on the good-will of the private sector.
-* **Rushed routines**: their lives with extremely rushed, from having to take care of their families, extense commutes to the parts of the city that had more activity with delivery apps, and at the same time having to wait long times for restaurantes to prepare the food and for the clients to pick it up.
+* **Rushed routines**: their lives with extremely rushed, from having to take care of their families, long commutes to the parts of the city that had more activity with delivery apps, and at the same time having to wait long times for restaurants to prepare the food and for the clients to pick it up.

 <jumbo caption="At this point we started sketching the first visualizations, such as the classic Journey Map which helped us summarize and make sense of everything we've learned about a typical day of a delivery worker.">